jon-r/jon-r.github.io/_design/RHC-Design.md

 ![index](/images/placeholder.png)

-Using analytics from the previous site over two years, and from experience with customer inquiries, I have arranged the site to have the most requested information at the top of each page.
+Using analytics from the previous site over two years, and from experience with customer feedback, I have arranged the site to have the most requested information at the top of each page.
 The menu and search bar are at the same place on every page to aid navigation, with touch friendly buttons easy to use for mobile users.

 The animated carousel was a more flashy replacement from the existing site.
 Although carousels are losing popularity, the team at Red Hot Chilli wanted a way to show off any special items that come along.